Over the years, I’ve done a lot of solo travel to the Greek islands and have a good idea of which ones you might like based on your interests.

 Why You’ll Love Santorini

-Santorini is by far and away the most popular Greek island, according to Google.
-Santorini has appeared in so many movies and Instagram feeds no wonder it’s on everyone’s mind.
+According to Google, Santorini is by far the most popular Greek island.
+It has appeared in so many movies and Instagram feeds, so it’s no wonder it’s on everyone’s mind.

 Where is Santorini Located & How to Get There

-There is an airport in Santorini.
-It is common to either fly into or out of Santorini at the start or the end of a Greek island-hopping adventure.
+Santorini has an airport.
+It is common to fly into or out of Santorini at the start or end of a Greek island-hopping adventure.

 Things to Do in Santorini